Students often ask me whether they should buy Lightroom or Photoshop or something else, so I thought I would put down my

 Some areas that photographers still turn to Photoshop for include: complicated clean-up and retouching; local adjustments involving complicated selections; applying artistic and other types of filters; and compositing images together.
 (Lightroom CC and 6 can now merge multiple exposures and stitch together panoramas.)

 What’s the Best Way to Learn Lightroom?

 I’m admittedly a bit biased on this question, but I recommend starting with my Lightroom CC/6 and 5: The Fundamentals & Beyond video series.
-This contains 12 1/2 hours of training on 61 videos, and is perfect for new beginners as well as experienced users who want to make sure they are using the program to its fullest.
-Once you master the core of Lightroom — Lightroom’s Library, Develop (and Map) modules, then check out my Lightroom 5: Producing Great Output series, to learn how to make beautiful photo books, prints, slideshows and web galleries.
-(CC/6 version to come.)
+This contains 15 1/2 hours of training on 76 videos, and is perfect for new beginners as well as experienced users who want to make sure they are using the program to its fullest.
+Once you master the core of Lightroom — Lightroom’s Library, Develop (and Map) modules, then check out my Lightroom CC/6 and 5: Producing Great Output series, to learn how to make beautiful photo books, prints, slideshows and web galleries.
 Don’t take my word for it though — on the above product pages, you will find links to customer reviews.